 14) What do you mean by SQL Server agent?

-The SQL Server agent plays a very important role in day to day tasks of SQL server administrator (DBA).
+The SQL Server agent plays a vital role in day to day tasks of SQL server administrator (DBA).
 It is one of the essential parts of the Microsoft's SQL server.
 Server agent's purpose is to implement the tasks easily with the scheduler engine which allows our jobs to run at scheduled date and time.
 SQL server agent store scheduled administrative tasks information using SQL server.

 15) What is COALESCE in SQL Server?

 COALESCE is used to return first non-null expression within the arguments.
 This function is used to return a non-null from more than one column in the arguments.
 COALESCE accepts all the values but it only returns non-null value present in the expression.

 16) In which TCP/IP port does SQL Server run?
 Can it be changed?